rudifa/iProgressHUD/.docs/README-DEV.md

 > describe files and folders

+# Working on local SPM package in `Xcode: Package.swift`

+1. open Xcode by double-click in Finder on `Package.swift`

+2. build for a simulator target, e.g. iPhone 16

+> make sure that it builds

+3. run tests in Xcode, for a simulator target, e.g. iPhone 16

+> make sure that tests pass

+4. modify the package source code if necessary, expanding or adding useful properties making sure not to make any breaking changes

+5. add tests for the modifications

-# Working on local SPM package in SPMDemo
+# Working on local SPM package in `Xcode: SPMDemo/SPMDemo.xcodeproj`

+1. open the project by double-click on SPMDemo/SPMDemo.xcodeproj` in Finder

+2. build for an iDevice

+3. test the demo interactively

-# Working on local Pod in iProgressHUDDemo
+# Working on local Pod in `Xcode: iProgressHUDDemo/iProgressHUDDemo.xcworkspace`, NOT `.iProgressHUDDemo.xcworkspace`

+... explain

+TODO move into an appendix section 'how we did it' TODO explain traps

 In the directory `~/GitHub/iOS/rudifa/HOT/iProgressHUD/iProgressHUDDemo`